mvitolo/TimeOfSoccer/README.md

 # TimeOfSoccer
-TimeOfSoccer is a calculotor for the namesake boardgame.
+TimeOfSoccer is a calculator for the namesake boardgame.

 You can find more info about this boardgame here. https://boardgamegeek.com/boardgame/166317/time-soccer